The 12 Best Flashlights in 2024

 $

-Rovyvon makes some of the coolest-looking flashlights around, and the Aurora A4x titanium is just another example of that.
-This is only one of the many options you can choose from when buying this light, but people have a soft spot in their hearts for titanium.
-On max output, the A4x can get up to 700 lumens, and it also has a built-in strobe mode that can come in handy for cyclists or if you’re stuck on the side of the road.
+Rovyvon makes some of the coolest looking flashlights around, and the Aurora A4x titanium is just another example of that.
+To be fair, this is only one of the many options you can choose from when buying this light, but EDCers have a soft spot in their hearts for titanium.
+On max output, the A4x can get up to 700 lumens and it also has a built-in strobe mode that can come in handy for cyclists or if you’re stuck on the side of the road.
 Best of all, it’s small enough to fit on your keychain at just 2.3”.

 AAA